-Front [1] [2] Sides Aggregate Side Yards [4] Rear Lakeshore Setback Maximum Height Surface Coverage [51] Lot with a width less than 102 feet 50 15% of the lot width 22% of the lot width 40 - See Section Lot with a width of 102 feet or greater 50 20 30% of the lot width 40 6.1.7 4.7.6(F)(4) 40 feet 30% [1]: For non-lake lots, where the average depth of at least two (2) existing front yards for buildings within 150 feet of the lot in question (along the same street frontage) are greater than or less than the minimum front yard depth, the required front yard along the same street frontage shall not be less than the average depth of such existing front yards.
+TABLE 6.2.3: R-I DEVELOPMENT STANDARDS М INIMUM REQU IRED YARDS (in fee Minimum Maximum Maximum Impervious Front [1] [2] Sides Aggregate Side Yards [4] Rear Lakeshore Setback Height Surface Coverage [5] Lot with a width less than 102 feet 50 I 5% of the lot width [3] 22% of the lot width 40

+Lot with a width of 102 feet or greater 50 20 30% of the low width ot 40 See Section 6.2.7 40 feet 30% [1]: For non-lake lots, where the average depth of at least two (2) existing front yards for buildings within 150 feet of the lot in question (along the same street frontage) are greater than or less than the minimum front yard depth, the required front yard along the same street frontage shall not be less than the average depth of such existing front yards.
 [2]: Bisected lots shall maintain the required front yard from the right-of-way.
-This yard will overlap with the required lakeshore setback as dictated by Section 6.1.74.7.6(F)(1) [3]: The resulting required side yard setback shall be rounded to the nearest whole number, and shall be provided from each side lot line.
+This yard will overlap with the required lakeshore setback as dictated by Section 6.2.7 [3]: The resulting required side yard setback shall be rounded to the nearest whole number, and shall be provided from each side lot line.
 [4]: Only applicable when an existing non-conforming home is increased in volume and expanded into the conforming side setback.
-See the definition for "Aggregate of Both Side Setbacks." an the ot be less overlap with and shall be Accessory Structures Accessory Lises are listed in Table 5.4.2 Other Regulations to Consult (not all inclusive) Section 6 Lakeshor Section 7 .1.7, Specific D ection 7.5 6.7, Pa ection 1.8 11, No
+See the definition for "Aggregate of Both Side Setbacks."
+Accessory Structures See Section 5.4.1 for all general standards and limitations on accessory structures.
+Accessory Uses are listed in Table 5.4.2 Temporary Uses are listed in Table 5.6.4 Other Regulations to Consult (not all inclusive) nces & Walls Section 7.5, Parki Section 1.11, Nor •